mattermost/mattermost-developer-documentation/site/content/contribute/mobile/build-your-own/_index.md

 ---
-title: "Build Your Own App"
+title: "Build your own mobile app"
-heading: "Build Your Own Mattermost App"
+heading: "Build your own Mattermost mobile app"
 description: "Learn how to build your own Mattermost mobile app and distribute it within your team."
 date: 2018-05-20T11:35:32-04:00
 weight: 2